vinniegarcia.com

 That's a whole lot of concerns getting tangled up in a seemingly simple function!
 And yes, while you can clean up the callback pyramid of doom by hoisting functions or Promises or whatever async handling you prefer, this is still a lot going on.

-Most frameworks have had some way to deal with this complexity, with varying degrees of effectiveness.
+##Before and After Most frameworks have had some way to deal with this complexity, with varying degrees of effectiveness.
 Struts, one of the first Java MVC web frameworks, had ActionFilters.
 Ruby on Rails has before_filter and after_filter to run common actions before or after a route is called, like loading user information from a database before each request.
 These filters help somewhat, but they still have limits.
 Now instead of cramming everything into one function, you have three functions to split the load.
-Why does it have to be that way?
+Why does it have to be that way? ##From the Middle Out What if we just created lots of small functions that each did one small thing, and composed them together?
+Well, this is where handlers come in.
+The beauty of Express, and specifically its concept of middleware, is that a route/URL doesn't map to a function, but rather to a chain of functions called handlers.
+Each handler function has three parameters:

 Now, that description sure looks a lot like that big function we saw earlier, doesn't it?
 They have the same parameters!
 So we know that we can do better, and that Express allows for multiple handlers per route.
 Let's do a little refactoring: